 4. There’s a land called the Enchanted Forest at Magic Kingdom

 The “New Fantasyland” area in Magic Kingdom actually has a name: the Enchanted Forest!
 The castle walls you see before entering are to show that the area is still in Fantasyland, but outside of the physical castle walls that you would see in a medieval kingdom.

 5. The Castle Suite Used to be Offices

 Have you heard of the Cinderella Suite in the Castle?
 This was originally intended to be an apartment for Walt and his family.
 When Walt passed away, the plans were set aside and the castle was actually used as communications offices for many years.
 In 2006, the dream suite was built!

 6. There’s no kitchen in a WDW restaurant

 Speaking of the castle, have you ever dined at Cinderella’s Royal Table?
-There’s no restaurant in this kitchen!
+There’s no kitchen in this restaurant!
 The food is prepared in the Utilidors and a dumbwaiter carries it up to a small prep room in the back of the restaurant!

 7. Expedition Everest is actually not the mountain Everest

 Did you know that Expedition Everest is not actually meant to resemble the mountain Everest?
 The name of the mountain is actually the “Forbidden Mountain”.
 This mountain’s fictional story is that Norbu and Bob, two entrepreneurs, restored a rail line to take expeditioners to Everest!